nytimes/gizmo/examples/servers/reading-list/README.md

 Instead of utilizing NYT's auth, this example leans on Google OAuth and Google Cloud Endpoints for user identity.

-To run locally, have the latest version of `gcloud` installed and execute the `./run_local.sh` script to start up the Datastore emulater and the reading list server.
+To run locally, have the latest version of `gcloud` installed and execute the `./run_local.sh` script to start up the Datastore emulator and the reading list server.

 A few highlights of this service worth calling out: